JamesBullin/Birdie/Goals, Reviews. Retrospective.md

 ## Goals:

 * Create a solution and three projects for a three-tier application.
-* Implement MVVM using Caliburn.Micro.
+* Implement interface using MVVM (Model View ViewModel) with Caliburn.Micro framwork.
   * Demonstrate it works with dummy data in the ViewModel.
 * Create a minimal database
 * Scaffold the class models in the Models project